 Review the Credit Bureau’s Response

-Your attorney will reach out to the credit bureau and question and request that they communicate this correction to your credit report to anyone who may have received a copy of your credit report over the last six months.
-You also have the right to request that corrected copies of your credit report be sent to anyone who requested a copy of your credit report for employment purposes over the last two years.
+Your attorney will reach out to the credit bureau in question and request that they communicate this correction of your credit report to anyone who may have received a copy of it over the last six months.
+You also have the right to request that corrected copies of your credit report be sent to anyone who requested a copy of it for employment purposes over the last two years.